 Moreover, whereas in BNF all commercial product names are aggregated as children of a higher term with the generic name (allowing string-based searches and then inclusion of all subconcepts), in SNOMED commercial names are not necessarily captured by string searches as they do not include the generic drug name, and their position in the hierarchy is not easily found by manual point and click approaches as for ICD-10 and BNF.

-A potential solution to this problem lies in the semantic structure built in SNOMED-CT (see Figure 6).
+A potential solution to this problem lies in the semantic structure built in SNOMED-CT (see Figure 76 - Conceptual model of the SNOMED relational structure

+).
 Each concept in the terminology can be linked to other concepts via relationships.
 Whereas other terminologies such as ICD-10 and BNF also use (albeit indirectly) logical parent-children relationships (which specify where each concept lies within the hierarchy, and represented in the code itself), SNOMED provides an infinite number of possible relationships for each concept, such as “has finding site”, “has causative agent”, etc (see ).
 Therefore, apart from their position in the hierarchy (specified by “is a” parent-child relationship types), SNOMED concepts can have relationships specified with other concepts anywhere in the hierarchy.

-Figure 6 - Conceptual model of the SNOMED relational structure
+Figure 7 - Conceptual model of the SNOMED relational structure